volkamerlab/KinFragLib/notebooks/custom_kinfraglib/README.md

 of Druglikeness (QED), which both reflect the molecular properties of the fragments.
 ### `1_3_custom_filters_synthesizability.ipynb`
-This notebook filters the fragments for synthesizability using a buyable building block filter and the SYnthetic Bayesian Accessibility (SYBA).
+This notebook filters the fragments for synthesizability using a buyable building block filter and the SYnthetic Bayesian Accessibility (SYBA) score.
 ### `1_4_custom_filters_pairwise_retrosynthesizability.ipynb`
 This notebook builds fragment pairs using only those fragments that passed all custom filtering steps.
 Next, it uses the ASKCOS API to check if a one-step retrosynthetic route for this pair can be found and children, building this fragment pair, are returned from ASKCOS.